 Don’t do it! 🙂

 During my experimentation, I found that boiling the noodles produces a mushy texture.
-Sometimes the middle of the noodles are still raw!
-So I was left with the result of either:
+Sometimes the middle of the noodles were still raw, since the outsides would cook faster than the insides.
+This resulted in:

 - A very mushy noodle stir fry with vegetables

 - A mushy noodle with a raw centre, so it was semi crunchy.
 I love crunchy, but crunchy sweet potato noodles are not pleasant.
-They stick to your teeth or are very tough to chew through.
+They are gummy and stick to your teeth or are very tough to chew through.

 What I found worked amazingly was just soaking the noodles for 20 mins in hot water.
 I just used hot tap water for simplicity!
 Make sure to run the tap until the water is very hot.
-If you can’t use tap water, you can boil some water in a kettle and let it sit for 5-10 mins to cool and then soak the noodles in it.
+If you can’t use tap water, you can boil some water in a kettle.
+Just make sure to let the water sit for 5-10 mins to cool a smidge before soaking the noodles in it since it might be too hot for soaking.

-What I found was the noodles were soft and pliable all the way through (still raw!) but it wasn’t mushy.
-When you boil the noodles in a pot, the boiling water is too hot and the rolling boil agitates the starch which causes a mushy texture.
+Soaking the noodles created soft and pliable noodles (still raw though and needs to be cooked!).
+I found boiling the noodles in a pot, agitated the starches too much and it kept the water at a constant boiling point which would cause mushy noodles.
 Soaking it gives it a nice an easy bath without agitation at a more cool temperature.

 Tip #2: Cut the noodles after you are done soaking them.
-They are quite hard to work with and eat when they are left at it’s long length.
+They are quite hard to work with in a pan (and to eat) when they are left at it’s long length.

 While the noodles are soaking you can chop the vegetables.
 Almost all the ingredients just need to be chopped into matchsticks to match the shape of the noodles 🙂 except the spinach.